ngohungphuc/Research/Readme.md

   task, by mating programs and selecting the fittest.
 The programs are encoded as a set of genes, using an algorithm to get a program that is able to perform the given task really well.

+## Classification and Regression Using Supervised Learning

+### Supervised versus unsupervised learning

+One of the most common ways to impart artificial intelligence into a machine is through machine learning.
+The world of machine learning is broadly divided into supervised and unsupervised learning.

+* **Supervised learning** refers to the process of building a machine learning model that is based on labeled training data.
+For example, let's say that we want to build a system to automatically predict the income of a person, based on various parameters such as age, education, location, and so on.
+To do this, we need to create a database of people with all the necessary details and label it.
+By doing this, we are telling our algorithm what parameters correspond to what income.
+Based on this mapping, the algorithm will learn how to calculate the income of a person using the parameters provided to it.

+* **Unsupervised learning** refers to the process of building a machine learning model without relying on labeled training data.
+In some sense, it is the opposite of what we just discussed in the previous paragraph.
+Since there are no labels available, you need to extract insights based on just the data given to you.
+For example, let's say that we want to build a system where we have to separate a set of data points into multiple groups.
+The tricky thing here is that we don't know exactly what the criteria of separation should be.
+Hence, an unsupervised learning algorithm needs to separate the given dataset into a number of groups in the best way possible.